CGK-Laboratory/CGK-Laboratory.github.io/research/index.md

 We show that a single traumatic event induces enduring cortico-striatal synaptic plasticity and increases the vulnerability to drug use and relapse.
 Preliminary data show that an increase in our studied immediate early gene in NAc is necessary for drug-reward association, and required for cocaine-reward behaviour.
 In addition, the studied gene has been involved in synaptic plasticity in NAc induced by drugs and stress.
 In this project, we proposed to use a short synthetic antisense oligonucleotide to specifically target this specific gene that could be a good target for PTSD and SUD therapies.

+## Open Software for Reproducible Science

+The CGK Lab is dedicated to advancing open science through the development of robust, openly accessible computational tools that support reproducible and transparent research.
+Our work centers on building and maintaining open source software tailored for biological data analysis, empowering the broader scientific community to reuse, validate, and extend our methods.
+This approach reflects a growing movement in computational biology and systems neuroscience to democratize access to cutting-edge technologies and promote data-driven discovery.
+By prioritizing clarity, documentation, and interoperability, we aim to lower barriers to entry and ensure our tools can be reliably integrated across diverse research contexts.
+Our commitment to sharing well-engineered, sustainable software fosters a culture of collaboration and accelerates progress across disciplines.

 {% include section.html %}